-- Supplemental pension benefits are provided as a defined benefit plan - Executives do not contribute to the supplemental plan - · Service is limited to 35 years
+- Supplemental pension benefits are provided as a defined benefit plan - Executives do not contribute to the supplemental plan - Service is limited to 35 years

-Nancy C. Southern's supplemental pension benefit is part of her employment agreement (see Page 71).
+Nancy C. Southern's supplemental pension benefit is part of her employment agreement with Canadian Utilities (see Page 63).
 Her benefits are calculated as 80 per cent of the average of the highest five years of cash compensation (salary and short-term incentives) throughout her career.

-2022 PERFORMANCE AND AWARDS
+2023 PERFORMANCE AND AWARDS